Anesthesiology

 What is a typical day like?

-Residents come into the hospital between 6-6:15 AM to set up their rooms and attend lecture (Tues, Wed, Fri 6:30, Thurs 7:00, Monday - sleep late!).
+Residents come into the hospital between 6-6:15 AM to set up their rooms and attend lecture (Tues and Fri 6:30, Thurs 7:00, Monday and Wednesday - sleep late!).
 After lecture, patients are seen in the holding area and final room preparation is made.
 Our first cases start at 7:30 AM (8:30 on Thurs).
 Residents are relieved from the OR around 5 PM.
 The day prior to an overnight call, residents are sent home earlier, typically early afternoon.
 On average, residents work about 60 hours/week.

 How frequent is overnight call?